ruinunca/selecting-the-correct-persona/README.md

 # Who Said That?
 Selecting the Correct Persona from Conversational Text

-This repository provides the implementation code for the <insert_conference_name> main conference paper:
+This repository provides the implementation code for the 23rd ACM International Conference on Intelligent Virtual Agents main conference paper:

 **Who Said That?
 Selecting the Correct Persona from Conversational Text**. [[paper]](#)